sundayirvine-code/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. a + b  - Write a function that adds two integers and returns the result.

     Prototype: int add(int, int);
+11. 98 Battery Street, the OG -Write a function that prints all natural numbers from n to 98, followed by a new line.

+9. Learn your times table